sst/guide/_chapters/create-a-cognito-identity-pool.md

 comments_id: 19
 ---

 Now that we have deployed our backend API; we almost have all the pieces we need for our backend.
 We have the User Pool that is going to store all of our users and help sign in and sign them up.
 We also have an S3 bucket that we will use to help our users upload files as attachments for their notes.
-The final piece is that is one that ties all these services together in a secure way.
-It is called Amazon Cognito Federated Identities.
+The final piece that ties all these services together in a secure way is called Amazon Cognito Federated Identities.

 Amazon Cognito Federated Identities enables developers to create unique identities for your users and authenticate them with federated identity providers.
 With a federated identity, you can obtain temporary, limited-privilege AWS credentials to securely access other AWS services such as Amazon DynamoDB, Amazon S3, and Amazon API Gateway.